mustafa0taru/mustafa0taru/README.md

 Hi there!

-I'm a Data Analytics Engineer with a strong grasp of data pipelines and a knack for building scalable solutions and providing actionable insights.
+I'm a Data Analytics Engineer with a strong grasp of data pipelines and a knack for turning data into actionable insights.

-I'm proficient in tools like
+### My stack;
 - Programming: Python, SQL.
 - Tools: dbt, Airflow, Airbyte, Spark, Kafka.
 - Warehousing: Bigquery, Snowflake, Redshift.